PriscilliaAmmeux/SeSalirLesDoigts/README.md

 ## Setup & Use

 Create a file .env in front and back.
 Use the .env.sample for to help you.
+To do a npm run setup and npm run dev.

 ### Project Initialization